ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Create the dataset

-To keep things simple, an in-memory dataset is used with three entries.
+An in-memory dataset with three entries is used to keep things simple.
 Follow the steps below to add the definition of the record and the declaration of the table.

 1. Remove the auto-generated content of the API template file (i.e., `service.bal`) and open the **Overview Diagram** view in VS Code.